pasccom/ShutdownMonitor/README.md

   - Disable monitor from the command-line
   - Restore the initial state when quitting
   - Light and dark themes
+  - Works with X11 or KScreen (simpler interface than the one provided natively by KScreen ("Display configuration" applet in system tray and the "Display parameters" configuration panel)

 # FUTURE DEVELOPMENTS
-Despite the intagration of screen enabling and disabling into Plasma, I may try to interface Shutdown monitor with KScreen, as the interface is much simpler than the current implementation with "Display configuration" applet in system tray and the "Display parameters" configuration panel.

 Here are some ideas I plan to implement later:
   - Identify monitors when showing the system tray icon context menu
   - Enable initially disabled monitors